 During his stay in the US, he founded a company that commercializes this technology, and established connections with key figures in the fields of medical laboratory and diagnostics, and especially among troponin and heart attack specialists.

-Congratulations to our Ph.D student, Michael Margulis, for the publication of his paper in the Journal of Biophotonics.
-This is his second paper as a first author which has been published in the framework of his Ph.D studies.
+Congratulations to our Ph.D student, Shira Roth, for the publication of her paper in "Sensors and Actuators B: Chemical".
+This is her second paper as a first author which has been published in the framework of her Ph.D studies.

 We are always happy to hear from postdocs and students at all levels (BSc., MSc. and PhD.) with various backgrounds (mathematics, engineering, physics, biology) who are interested by the kind of research we are doing. send an email to Amos.firstname.lastname@example.org